 You’ll need a medium pot with lid, colander and bowl.

-- 1 pound small shrimp – buy American only, don’t support Asian slave labor!
+- 1 pound shrimp, chopped into bite-sized pieces if large – buy American only, don’t support Asian slave labor!

 - 1-1/2 cups grape or cherry tomatoes, halved or quartered